-This course develops a variety of communication skills focusing on effective expository writing as well as critical and creative responses to texts such as: Skinnybones and The Wrinkle Queen by Glen Huser and Refugee by Alan Gratz, and at least one live theatre experience (M.T.Y.P.).
-Independent reading, writing and illustrating a children's picture book and vlogging are also included.
+This course develops a variety of communication skills focusing on effective expository writing as well as critical and creative responses to texts such as: Skinnybones and The Wrinkle Queen by Glen Huser and Refugee by Alan Gratz, and at least one live theatre experience (M.TY.P.).
+Independent reading and writing are also included.
 The course concludes with an exam related to the topics/themes taught throughout the year.